abryu/Build-a-Web-Search-Engine/InvertedIndex(Python)/README.md

     rFile.write('There are totally '+str(count)+' words be identified.\n')
     return resultList
 ```
-### Calculate words exist in both set and only appear in one set
+### Calculate words exist in both set and only appear in one set.
 ```python
 def calculateWordsAppearInBothSetOrNot(r1,r2):
     s1 = set([(eachTuple[0]) for eachTuple in r1])